ashmit35/LLDScaler/image-painter-solution/README.md

 # Image Painter
-Implement a Java program that uses concurrency to efficiently paint different quadrants of an image with varying colors.
+Implement a Java program that simulates image re-painting using 4 threads.
+The algorithm for painting is described as under but your task is given an image, divide the image into 4 quadrants and let each thread paint one quadrant of the image.
+The concurrent execution ensures image is painted efficiently.

 ## Problem Statement:
 You are provided a function `paintImage`.
 This function is designed to paint a square image, represented as a 2D